muhammad-sarosh/Auto-Notes/README.md

 **Screenshots not working:**
 - Verify your system's screenshot shortcuts match the program configuration
+- For full window screenshots: Ensure `Alt+Print Screen` works on your system
-- Adjust `SS_DELAY` if the screenshot tool needs more time to activate
+- For region screenshots: Adjust `REGION_SS_DELAY` if the snipping tool needs more time to activate

 **App switching issues:**
 - **Window focus setup is critical**: The program uses `Alt+Tab` to switch between windows, which switches to the last focused window.
 Make sure your browser (YouTube) and Discord are the last two applications you've used before starting the program, so `Alt+Tab` switches correctly between them